Your current path:

 Permanently installed time recording in the vehicle

 The problem of stationary time recording can of course be avoided by installing a time recording system directly in a company vehicle instead.
-This can be useful for pure sales representatives, for example.
+This can be useful for pure field staff, for example.

 In most cases, these systems also serve as a logbook.
-This basically solves two problems at once.
+As a result, they basically solve two problems at once.

-Otherwise, however, the problem is simply reversed.
+Otherwise, however, the problem is reversed.
 The time recording system installed in the vehicle cannot leave the vehicle.
-It is therefore not possible to use them elsewhere.
+It is therefore not possible to use it elsewhere.

 In addition, these systems are usually quite expensive because they are specific solutions.
 The cost-benefit factor should therefore be considered carefully here.